 Triggers such as notifications and emails remind the customers to visit your website or app, or to view related items, thereby increasing their chances of making a purchase.
 Cart abandonment and related searches are one of the many triggers that are implemented by businesses to remind their customers time and again to spend more time on their website.

 Importance Of Trigger Marketing

 Prior to the rise of social media and the so-called ‘netizens’, companies would send the same email to their entire mailing list of customers.
 The major drawback of doing this was that every customer had different needs, and not everybody led the same lifestyle.

 Naturally, it also led to high levels of Customer Engagement Fatigue, where no matter how many emails were sent out, the customers had learnt to not pay attention to them.
 To tackle this, automation of marketing was implemented as a strategy to garner more trust from the customers.

 Trigger-marketing is probably the most active form of advertising across social media platforms.
 The success rates for trigger-based marketing are very high as they cater very specifically to what the customer needs.
 Showing your customers targeted advertisements about items they were browsing is a great way to inspire their loyalty.

-This benefits both the social platform as well as the brand in increasing conversion and engagement rates among customers.
+This benefits both the social platform and the brand in increasing customer conversion and engagement rates.
 Customers who are curious about the repeated advertisements are more likely to click on the Call-to-Action button provided on the ads, thereby bringing in more customers as well as keeping them engaged for a longer time through the website or app.

 Delivering real-time messages to your customers also helps to gain their compliance.
 Push notifications or emails, for instance, saying ‘The item(s) left in your cart is selling out fast…’ or something similar often implement the scarcity principle to increase customer activity on online shopping sites.